Purpose & Scope

 • Tad Patra (palm-leaf inscriptions) and Bhoj Patra (plant-leaf inscriptions)

-• Thanka paintings of historical importance
+• Thangka paintings of historical importance

 • Wild animals or any of their parts (including musk, snake skin, and lizard skin)